syntasso/instruqt-kubecon/04-install-crd-on-kubernetes/assignment.md

 kubectl get crds
 ```

-As you can see that while there are other CRDs installed, website is not on the list.
+While there are other CRDs installed, website is not yet on the list.

 Now run the make command to install your new website CRD: